nassosstylianou/working_with_climate_data_nicar2022/README.md

 different ways that time data will be represented and you can turn it into more meaningful date formats in different ways once you understand that date pattern.
-You do not always have to change the dates in the way it was done above by unlisting and stringspliting, so always be ready to adapt.
+You do not always have to change the dates in the way it was done above by unlisting and string spliting, so always be ready to adapt.

 #### Data variable - temperature

 We can extract the data from the array in a very similar way.
-We know the data variable we are after (temperature) is called `tmp`, so we can use the same `ncvar_get()` function as we have done to extract our three dimnensions of lon, lat and time.
+We know the data variable we are after (temperature) is called `tmp`, so we can use the same `ncvar_get()` function as we have done to extract our three dimensions of lon, lat and time.

 ``` r
 tmp_array <- ncvar_get(nc_data, "tmp")
 ```

+When printing out the array, we can see right at the top, we are seeing the first element of the array and there are 119 more slices, so we are seeing just the first month.

 If we look at all our global environment variables now, we have the longitude, latitude, time, and temperature arrays.
 You can now get an